 Case Study Options

-Students are required to choose one of the following case studies:
+Students will choose one of the following case studies for this course:

 The Change Leadership Certificate is delivered in five units.
 In addition, students will apply course material and tools to a real-life case study and to their own leadership challenge.